Redwood extends unbeaten season with late rally against Golden West

 Redwood took a 17-14 lead into halftime by cashing in a late Golden West turnover when Warren Davis recovered a fumble at the Trailblazers’ 34 that led to Cooper Allen’s 20-yard field goal.

-The Rangers had tied the score 14-14 2 minutes earlier when Michael Bean capped a seven-play, 80-yard march by taking a short pass from Ayon and going 17 yards for a touchdown.
+The Rangers had tied the score 14-14 two minutes earlier when Michael Bean capped a seven-play, 80-yard drive by taking a short pass from Ayon and going 17 yards for a touchdown.

 Redwood struck first, when Jayden Sullivan’s blocked punt set up an 11-yard scoring pass from Ayon to Drew Stogsdill in the first quarter.